discover-labs/dictum/docs/docs/data_model/reusable_expressions.md

 --8<-- "snippets/reusable_expressions/sql.sql"
 ```

 That's a lot of repetition.
-In Hyperplane, you don't have to repeat the expressions:
+In Dictum, you don't have to repeat the expressions:
 they can reference each other.

 ```{ .yaml title=project.yml hl_lines="12 15" }